Suresh-Subedi/Suresh-Subedi/README.md

 * [Interface 2009 mitsubishi colt steering wheel controls(swc), arduino pro and android tablet](https://sureshsubedi.wordpress.com/2022/03/08/adding-steering-wheel-controls-to-mitsubishi-colt-and-imars-10-1-android-tablet/) to control tablet with swc.
 Handling  press, double press and long press of 5 buttons with only 2 wires was quite challenging.
 Even dashboard display mode could be changed from swc (used mosfet for that). https://www.youtube.com/watch?v=7afJWoUpAwE
 * Ben Eater's videos are addicting.

+### Combination of programming and digital electronics
+* Ported c++ driver for rds fm module to micropython

 <!--